geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 ..........

 Subtracts the darker of the two constituent colors from the lighter color.
-Painting with white inverts the backdrop color; painting with black produces no change.
+Painting with white inverts the destination color; painting with black produces no change.

 .. list-table::